junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 He can feel the Doctor and River's eyes land on him, heavier and more gingerly than before.

 "Good," Grayle answers with a grin.
 "I was wondering about that.
-I don't want all my effort go unnoticed."
+I don't want all my effort to go unnoticed."

 "And what *effort* is that, exactly?
-By sending people to cellar?
+By sending people to torture rooms?
 Sending them to danger, to death?"
 The Doctor cuts in, eyes burning with flames of fury.
 "Did you realize those are all good people, important people, people others care about and would do anything to save?"

 Grayle's attention is captured by him.
 He moves to stand before him now, scrutinizing the Doctor in a similar manner to the way he treated Castiel.
 "And why do you care?
 Who are you?"

-"I'm the Doctor," he looks at the human dead in the eyes, keeping his words weighted.
+"I'm the Doctor."
+He looks at the human dead in the eyes, keeping his words weighted.

 "Doctor who?"